bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Note
 > * A product can have more than one video.
-> * You must host product videos on YouTube.
+> * Currently, the API only supports YouTube videos.
 > * `video_id` corresponds to the `v` parameter in the URL (Ex: `https://www.youtube.com/watch?v=_KMh8yqDSlg`).

 </div>